kenjiball/nrl-goalkicking-model/README.md

 # nrl-goalkicking-model
 NRL Goal Kicking Model

-This Model uses a logistic regression to fit a model used to predict the success rate of a goal attempt.
+We use a logistic regression to fit a model that predicts the success rate of a goal attempt.

 ## Getting Started